RasmusPJustesen/Queue/README.md

 ### Part 3 (optional)
 * Allow "admin" user of room to give permissions to other users
 * Connect account to other music playforms (youtube music, itunes, etc.)
+* Be able to save rooms w/ user list and open them again (+ reinvite other users)
+* backend REST api for data share